nus-cs2103-AY2021S1/ip/docs/README.md

 ## Quick Start

-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have `Java 11` or above installed in your Computer.
 2. Download the latest `duke.jar` from [here](https://github.com/JunCheng98/ip/releases/tag/v0.2).
 3. Copy the file to the folder you want to use as the home folder for your Duke.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data, as well as a help list that pops up when you intialise the app.
 ![Image of sample data](https://i.imgur.com/w9PKpPy.png)
-5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
-More commands can be found in the list below.
+5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the command list.
+More commands can be found below.

 ## Features